Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Data

 \subsection{Final sample}

-Our goal is to model the multiwavelength SED of galaxies with HST and JWST (NIRCam and MIRI) measurements in order to break the age-dust degeneracy.
-Since MIRI is crucial to assess age-dust degeneracy, we restrict ourselves to studying sources within the MIRI footprint.
-We estimate the combined footprint of MIRI pointing to be $\sim$28.28 arcmin$^2$.
-This limitation results in a sample in which all our sources have been observed with at least one MIRI band.
-Since the MIRI footprints of different filters are not equal, the number of filters covering a single source can vary from one to six.
-Generally, only sources around the pointing edges have a single MIRI band.
-In 73\% of cases the source is detected in at least two bands (see the coverage of pointings in Tab.~\ref{TAB:MIRI_upperlimits}).
+We aim to understand how the inclusion of MIR points (crucial to assess age-dust degeneracy), combined with the SFH model choice, affects the selected QGCs and their physical properties.
+For this reason, we restrict the parent CEERS catalogue to include only sources within the CEERS/MIRI footprint covering $\sim$28.28 arcmin$^2$.

+This limitation results in a sample in which all our sources have been observed in at least one MIRI band.
+Since the MIRI footprints of different filters are not equal (see the coverage of pointings in Tab.~\ref{TAB:MIRI_upperlimits}), the number of filters covering a single source can vary from one to six.
+This choice restricts us to 12\,939 galaxies for which 1\,939 have direct MIRI detection above 3$\sigma$.
+The remaining 11\,000 have at least one MIRI upper limit.\footnote{We share our full photometric catalogue of HST/NIRCam/MIRI sources at our GitHub repository (github.com/lisieckik/CIGALE\_QGs).} We show the redshift distribution of these galaxies in Fig.~\ref{fig:massCompletenessAll}.

-The crossmatch between HST+JWST/NIRCam and MIRI fluxes within the MIRI observed field results in two catalogues: HST/NIRCam+MIRI (2\,027 sources with direct counterparts) and NIRCam alone (13\,259 sources with MIRI upper limits).
-Combining the two catalogues we report a total number of 15\,284 sources.
-We study only galaxies with $z\leq6$.
-Although this choice is arbitrary, it ensures 90\% completeness in a subsample defined by M$_* \geq 10^8$M$_\odot$.
-Applying this redshift cut reduces the sample to 12\,939 galaxies, for which 1\,939 has direct MIRI detection above 3$\sigma$.
-We show the redshift distribution of the sample in Fig.~\ref{fig:massCompletenessAll}.
+Finally, throughout this work, we focus only on a mass-complete sample.
+Thus, we choose to study only galaxies with stellar masses above the 90\% completeness limit, M$_\star\geq 10^8$M$_\odot$, in all three SED fitting \textit{MIRI runs} (see Sec.~\ref{sec:SEDmodeling}).
+Our final sample consists of 5\,021 galaxies at $0.1\lesssim z\lesssim 6$ out of which 1\,574 have at least one detection in the MIRI bands\footnote{We note that 2\,614 objects reside at $z<2.5$, where MIRI fluxes probe the emission from warm dust and PAH.}.
+We have: 572, 832, 41, 117, 3, and 9 sources observed in 1, 2, 3, 4, 5, and 6 MIRI bands in final sample, respectively.

-We do not clean the data for possible active galactic nuclei (AGNs).
-However, we are aware that obscured AGN dust emission may contribute to the MIRI photometry.
+We are aware that, the AGN dust emission can contribute to MIRI photometry (e.g. \citealt{yang23a}.)
 Therefore, we conducted a test to evaluate its impact on our results.
-We cross-matched the final sample with the 42 AGN candidates identified in the CEERS/MIRI observations (pointings 1, 2, 5, and 8), as described in \cite{Chien24}, resulting in 24 direct counterparts.
-The percentage of contamination in our QGC sample (see Sect. \ref{SEC:QGsSelectionEff}) is approximately 4\%.
+We cross-match the final sample with the 42 AGN candidates identified in the CEERS/MIRI observations (pointings 1, 2, 5, and 8), as described in \cite{Chien24}, resulting in 24 direct counterparts.
+The AGN contamination in our QGC sample (see Sect. \ref{SEC:QGsSelectionEff}) is approximately 4\%.
 Furthermore, none of the AGN contaminants in our QGCs exceeds a V-band attenuation of 0.5 mag.
-Thus, the concern has been resolved.
+Nevertheless, we remove these known contaminant sources from any QGCs sample in the following analysis.